 For the Fried Polenta

 - 1 4x8 inch strip Creamy Polenta cooled + set

 - ½ Cup All-Purpose Flour sub gluten free flour to make gluten free

 - ¼ Cup Olive Oil for frying

 For the Creamy Mushroom Sauce

-- 2 Tbsp Meyer Lemon Olive Oil or 2 tbsp extra virgin olive oil + 1 tsp lemon zest
+- 2 tablespoon Meyer Lemon Olive Oil or 2 tablespoon extra virgin olive oil + 1 teaspoon lemon zest

 - 1 Shallot minced